 Mastering the perfect baked sweet potato is a great skill for meal prep!
-Learn how to bake sweet potatoes in the oven, because they are a great option for building gluten free meals around.
+Learn how to bake sweet potatoes in the oven.
+They are a great option for building gluten free meals around.

 Without a doubt, sweet potatoes are a food I can’t live without.